 As of January 1, 2016, the Maine Dairy Promotion Board took over the monthly rent expense for the office space.

 As of January 1, 2017, the Maine Dairy Promotion Board took over the monthly lease expense for the shared vehicle.
+The lease ended in October of 2020.

 NOTE 6: Operating Leases